What Is Data Quality?

 Data quality is evaluated based on several dimensions that play a crucial role in maintaining the reliability and usability of data.

-The objective is to ensure the presence of all necessary data.
+The objective is to ensure that all necessary data are present.

 Missing data can lead to misleading analyses and poor decision-making.